top of page

 1 Timothy 6: Run to Righteousness

-1 Timothy closes by telling Timothy to be alert for false teachers or any teaching counter to what Paul wrote earlier.
+1 Timothy closes by telling Timothy to be alert for false teachers or any teaching contrary to what Paul wrote earlier.
 A sign of a false teacher is that they are greedy for money, making money their goal.
 The writer warns not to put hope in earthly wealth; the love of money is the root of evil.
 Timothy is to run away from godless discussions and false teachings, and instead run towards righteousness, faithfulness, and holiness.
-Timothy is reminded of his confession of faith in front of many witnesses to motivate him to obey what he has been taught (1 Timothy 6:11-16).
-The writer tells Timothy to protect the teachings that have been handed to him and turn away from ideas that are falsely called knowledge (1 Timothy 6:20-21).

 Conclusion

-It opposes sexually exploitive or abusive behaviour by heterosexuals or homosexuals.
+It opposes sexually exploitative or abusive behaviour by heterosexuals or homosexuals.
 It encourages women to learn correct doctrine so that they are less vulnerable to false teachers and alleviates a woman's fears of childbirth and temptation to turn to Artemis for safety.
 It gives many characteristics to watch for when selecting good church leaders.
 It does not prohibit anyone from leading or speaking based on gender.
-Timothy has travelled with Paul and been mentored by Paul and knows that Paul commends women as co-workers.
+Paul has mentored Timothy and commended women as co-workers.
 Women and men are both called to act on God's call in their lives.
-It encourages women and men to be good managers of wealth, taking care of one another and managing their households.
+The letter encourages women and men to be good managers of wealth, taking care of one another and managing their households.
 It encourages Timothy to live in godliness, to stop the community from spreading false doctrine, and to teach them to live in godliness.

 Sources: